 Named after the United States 35th President, New York’s busiest airport serves between thirty and fifty million passengers every year.

 Located in the southeast of New York City, America’s sixth busiest airport has six operating terminals, a railway station, and a range of taxi and bus operators.
 AirTrain JFK is an elevated rail system serving the airport, 24/7, across ten train stations.
 We have various serviced apartments in New York based near his and many other airports in the region, making it easy for corporates to travel in and out of the state.

 New York City’s subway system has more stations than any other in the world, and is the busiest in North America, serving around 2.5 billion passengers each year.

 Operating through New York City, the subway system serves four of the city boroughs; Manhattan, Queens, Brooklyn and the Bronx.

-Amtrak are the primary provider of trains, particularly outside of New York City.
+Amtrak is the primary provider of trains, particularly outside of New York City.
 They function out of most cities in New York, offering reasonable fares and comfort, and enabling access to sports the subway cannot provide.

-Buses tend to compliment other modes of public transport in New York.
+Buses tend to complement other modes of public transport in New York.
 There are so many companies to choose from, offering both long and short distance travel.
 Obtaining and paying fares with a MetroCard can banish the frustrations of searching for loose change.